Dutch Oliebollen: How to Prepare Oly Koek in an Air Fryer and Gluten-Free

 The Difference Between Oly Koek and Oliebollen

-Although the names are often used synonymously, there is a subtle difference related to the historical evolution of this sweet:
+Although often the names are used interchangeably, there is a subtle difference related to the historical evolution of this dessert:

-Oly Koek (The Ancestor): the dough was firmer and worked by hand to insert a fruit filling (often apple and raisins soaked in brandy) in the center.
-This is the sweet the Dutch settlers exported to America, eventually giving rise to the modern donut.
+Oly Koek (The Ancestor): the dough was firmer and was worked by hand to insert a filling of fruit (often apple and raisins soaked in brandy) in the center.
+This is the dessert that Dutch colonists exported to America, eventually giving rise to the modern donut.

-In summary, the Oly Koek represents the colonial and “literary” tradition, while Oliebollen are the fluffy and delicious evolution we find today in Dutch squares.
+In short, the Oly Koek represents colonial and “literary” tradition, while the Oliebollen are the soft and luscious evolution that we find today in Dutch squares.

 FAQ (Questions and Answers)